dpck/depack/README.md

 	--compile, -c  	Set the _Depack_ mode to "compile" to create a Node.JS binary.
 	               	Adds the `#!usr/bin/env node` at the top and sets +x permission.
-	--library, -l  	Set the _Depack_ mode to "library" to create a Node.JS library.
-	               	Initialises the `DEPACK_EXPORT` variable kept via an extern which is also exported as `module.exports`.
-The source code needs to assign the library to this variable.
 	--no-strict, -s	Whether to remove the `"use strict"` from the output.

   Example: